nguyenngockhank/nguyenngockhank.github.io/notes/tools/k8s/k8s.md

 https://xuanthulab.net/kubernetes/

+## Resource types

+In Kubernetes, resource types are the building blocks that define the various components and objects that can be managed within a cluster.
+Each resource type represents a specific kind of object that can be created, updated, or deleted in a Kubernetes cluster.

+Kubernetes provides a wide range of resource types to cater to different requirements and functionalities.
+Some common resource types include:

+1. **Pods**: Pods are the smallest and most basic unit in Kubernetes.
+They represent a single instance of a running process in a cluster.

+2. **Deployments**: Deployments are used to manage the lifecycle of a set of pods.
+They provide declarative updates for pods and their associated resources, such as replica sets.

+3. **Services**: Services enable communication between different pods and external clients.
+They provide a stable network endpoint for accessing a set of pods.

+4. **ReplicaSets**: ReplicaSets are used to ensure a specified number of pod replicas are running at all times.
+They are the underlying mechanism behind deployments and provide scaling and self-healing capabilities.

+5. **StatefulSets**: StatefulSets are used to manage stateful applications that require stable network identities and persistent storage.
+They provide guarantees for ordering and uniqueness of pod names, as well as stable network identities and persistent storage volumes.

+6. **ConfigMaps**: onfigMaps are used to store configuration data that can be consumed by pods.
+They allow you to decouple configuration from your application code and provide a way to manage configuration changes without redeploying your application.

+7. **Secrets**: Secrets are similar to ConfigMaps but are specifically designed for storing sensitive information, such as *passwords* or *API keys*, that should not be exposed in plain text.
+They are similar to ConfigMaps but provide encryption and additional security features.
+They are base64-encoded and can be mounted as files or used as environment variables in pods.

+8. **Persistent Volumes**: PersistentVolumes (PVs) are used to provide persistent storage for stateful applications.
+They represent a piece of network-attached storage in the cluster and can be dynamically provisioned or statically defined.

+9. **PersistentVolumeClaims**: PersistentVolumeClaims (PVCs) are used to request storage resources from PersistentVolumes.
+They provide a way for applications to dynamically request and bind to available storage resources.

+10. **Namespaces**: Namespaces are used to create virtual clusters within a physical Kubernetes cluster.
+They provide a way to divide cluster resources between multiple users or teams.

+## How t

+## Others

 ### Pod

 Kubernetes không chạy các container một cách trực tiếp, thay vào đó nó bọc `một` hoặc `vài container` vào với nhau trong một cấu trúc gọi là **POD**.
 Các container cùng một pod thì chia sẻ với nhau tài nguyên và mạng cục bộ của pod.